farhi/matlab-stargo/README.md

 Installation <a id=installation></a>
 ============

 There is no ned for any ASCOM, nor INDI plateform.
-Only Matlab (no other toolbox), and possibly Astrometry.net (see below), as well as gphoto if you plan to use a camera.
+Only Matlab (no other toolbox), as well as gphoto if you plan to use a camera.

 **Matlab files**